 PQ5 Ms Finch wants to have the fence fixed.
 Do you think that writing a letter to the local newspaper is the best way to make this happen?
-Put a √in one box and give a reason for your answer.

-In questions like Practice Question 5 there is more than one way of answering correctly.
+YES OR NO Put a √in one box and give a reason for your answer.
+When everyone has finished answering the question Say: In questions like Practice Question 5 there is more than one way of answering correctly.
 Sometimes, as in Practice Question 5, you are asked to make a choice and give a reason for your answer.
 Other times you are simply asked to explain or give a reason for an idea.
 In these questions all the choices are possibly right.
 It is the quality of your reasons or explanations that is most important.
 The number of lines is a guide to how much you will need to write.
 What answers have you written?
 Respond to the student answers as they are given.
 Student responses should take the form of "Yes" or "No" followed by an explanation.
-Ensure that students understand that for this kind of question there are many ways of answering correctly.

-You have now finished the practice questions.
+Ensure that students understand that for this kind of question there are many ways of answering correctly .
+Say: You have now finished the practice questions.
 The assessment questions begin on the next page.
 DO NOT TURN THE PAGE UNTIL YOU ARE TOLD TO DO SO.

-You will have 75 minutes to complete the next section of the book.
+You will have 60 minutes to complete the next section of the book.
 You will work on your own to answer the questions in the booklet.

-If you want to change your answer, just erase it or cross it out and write your new answer.
+If you want to change your answer, just cross it out and write your new answer.
 You should answer each question.
 Think about your answer before you start to write but don't spend too long on any one question.
-If you don't know the answer to a question, try the next one.
-If you have time, go back to any question you didn't finish.
+If you don't know the answer to a

+Answer any questions.